ripyanr/canvas-api-php-library/README.md

 - collating results into a single array
 - recording all calls made in an transaction.

-The `CanvasApiAdapter` interface shows how an adapter should be implemented.
+The `CanvasApiAdapterInterface` interface shows how an adapter should be implemented.
 Most of the basic methods in that interface (setters, getters, convenience aliases, etc.) are implemented for you in the `ExecutesApiCalls` trait, so generally speaking you should use that trait as a good first step.
 (Of course you can always override methods on the Trait if you prefer.)

 On each adapter, therefore, that leaves you to implement the following methods on your own: